yabwe/medium-editor/README.md

 * __disableReturn__:  enables/disables the use of the return-key.
 You can also set specific element behavior by using setting a data-disable-return attribute.
 Default: false
 * __disableDoubleReturn__:  allows/disallows two (or more) empty new lines.
 You can also set specific element behavior by using setting a data-disable-double-return attribute.
 Default: false
 * __disableToolbar__: enables/disables the toolbar, adding only the contenteditable behavior.
 You can also set specific element behavior by using setting a data-disable-toolbar attribute.
 Default: false
+* __disableEditing__: enables/disables adding the contenteditable behavior.
+Useful for using the toolbar with customized buttons/actions.
+You can also set specific element behavior by using setting a data-disable-editing attribute.
+Default: false
 * __firstHeader__: HTML tag to be used as first header.
 Default: h3
 * __forcePlainText__: Forces pasting as plain text.
 Default: true
 * __placeholder__: Defines the default placeholder for empty contenteditables.
 You can overwrite it by setting a data-placeholder attribute on your elements.
 Default: 'Type your text'